sean-smith/scale-out-computing-on-aws/docs/tutorials/integration-ec2-job-parameters.md

 - Examples:
     - `-l allow_on_demand=False`: Job can only run if there is enough reserved instances available for this instance type
     - `-l allow_on_demand=True`: Job will use On-Demand capacity if there is not enough reserved instance available

+ !!!info
+    This parameter is ignored if you run spot instances

 #### base_os